Day 358

 It really matters where you put your hope: ‘Do not put your trust in princes, in human beings, who cannot save.
 When their spirit departs, they return to the ground; on that very day their plans come to nothing’ (vv.3–4).

-The psalmist proclaims the right place to put your hope: ‘Blessed are those whose help is the God of Jacob, whose hope is in the Lord their God’ (v.5).
+The psalmist proclaims the right place to put your hope: ‘Blessed are those whose help is the God of Jacob, whose hope is in the LORD their God’ (v.5).
 If you put your hope in the Lord, this hope is ‘an anchor for the soul, firm and secure’ (Hebrews 6:19).

 The psalmist has this firm hope in the Lord.
 He praises God continuously (Psalm 146:1–2).
 He recognises that he is ‘the Maker of heaven and earth, the sea, and everything in them’ and that he ‘remains faithful forever’ (v.6).